 This is almost a sure-fire way to lose money.

 They have the self-discipline to refrain from trading when they don’t see any truly good betting opportunities.

 Even if they see no promising bet opportunities within the space of several hours, or even for an entire trading day, they are content to stand aside from the markets and simply do nothing.
 By taking that path, they preserve their capital for the next time that a golden opportunity arises.

 In contrast, new spread bettors get uncomfortable sitting and watching a trading monitor where nothing is really happening in the market.

 They have difficulty in letting any significant length of time pass without placing a bet, much less going an entire trading day without doing so.
 Such impatience nearly always leads to bad betting decisions, and such bad decisions rarely result in winning bets.

-More than one savvy trader has made the observation that if you can simply manage to avoid losing your betting capital, eventually a solid gold winner that returns you a huge profit will pretty much just fall in your lap.
+More than one savvy trader has made the observation that if you can simply manage to avoid losing your capital, eventually a solid gold winner that returns you a huge profit will come along eventually.

 Unfortunately, by the time such an opportunity to make a huge winning spread bet materialises, many spread bettors new to the game have lost most, or all, of their trading capital, and therefore aren’t in a position to take advantage of the really great opportunity.